 How do I submit my review?

 All the process of review will go through the OJS system.
-In this regard, author need to register on the website of the journal as reviewer.
+In this regard, the author needs to register on the website of the journal as a reviewer.

 Are there ways to keep informed about any updates of the journal?

 Yes, the editor sends a monthly email newsletter.
-Therefore, you may need to subscribe to our journal the announcements and news automatically will be send to your mailing address.
+Therefore, you may need to subscribe to our journal the announcements and news automatically will be sent to your mailing address.